thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <!-- start models -->

 <!-- explain cross validation and rmse in some sort of metrics section -->

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/models.png" width="100%" style="display: block; margin: auto;" />

+## model use {-}

 Next on our quest to develop our abilities in analytical data exploration is modeling.
 We will discuss two main ways to use numerical models: for inferential uses and predictive uses.

 - Inferential uses aim to understand and quantify the relationships between variables, focusing on the significance, direction, and strength of these relationships to draw conclusions about the data.
 When using inferential models we care a lot about the exact inner workings of the model because those inner workings are how we understand relationships between variables.

 - Predictive uses are designed with the primary goal of forecasting future outcomes or behaviors based on historical data.
 When using predictive models we often care much less about the exact inner workings of the model and instead care about accuracy.
 In other words, we don't really care how the model works as long as it is accurate.

+In the preceding section, we explored inferential models, highlighting the significance of grasping the quantitative aspects of the model's mechanisms in order to understand relationships between variables.
+Now we will look at predictive models.
+Unlike inferential models, predictive models are typically more complex, often making it challenging to fully comprehend their internal processes.
+That is okay though, because when using predictive models we usually care most about their predictive accuracy, and are willing to sacrifice our quantitative understanding of the model’s inner workings to achieve higher accuracy.

+Interestingly, increasingly complex predictive models do not always have higher accuracy.
+If a model is too complex we say that the model is 'overfitted' which means that the model is capturing noise and random fluctuations in the input data and using those erroneous patterns in its predictions.
+On the other hand, if a model is not complex enough then it will not be able to capture important true patterns in the data that are required to make accurate predictions.
+This means that we have to build models with the right level of complexity.

+To build a model with the appropriate level of complexity we usually use this process: (i) separate out 80% of our data and call it the training data, (ii) build a series of models with varying complexity using the training data, (iii) use each of the models to make predictions about the remaining 20% of the data (the testing data), (iv) whichever model has the best predictive accuracy on the remaining 20% is the model with the appropriate level of complexity.

 In this course, we will build both types of models using a function called `buildModel`.
 To use it, we simply give it our data, and tell it which to sets of values we want to compare.
 To tell it what we want to compare, we need to specify (at least) two things: